tonarii/DashboardiSpindle/README_EN.md

 Might clean that in the future, or might not ^^

+## NEW BIG BETA UPDATE (available inside the releases part)

+- Now the pages " Angle", "Densité" and "Température" are showing the data from the first data recorded on your database
+- The curves charts of these pages are now zoomable, you can precisely see the data from a specific time period (You just have to "select" a zone with your mouse.
+Also a "reset" button will appear to go back to the normal view)
+- The curves charts of the "Dashboard" page only displays the data on a 24 hour time period
+- Inside the settings page "Réglages", you can now choose which iSpindel you want to show the data of.
+For instance you can name your iSpindels like this : iSpindel000 , iSpindel001, iSpindel002...

 ## VERSION

+- V 1.1.0 BETA (Big update with new functionalities)
 - V 1.0.6 (Fixed PHP 7 compatibility issue)
 - V 1.0.5 (updated the code to quit using cdn for local network users)
 - V 1.0.4